ljjcoder/EHTDI/README.md

 #### Our method does not require the distillation technique and requires only 1*3090 GPU.
 #### News!!!!!!!!!!!!
-We released the code for edge_enhencemant loss
+We released the code for edge enhancement loss

 ## Main Results